SWL19/macdown/InstagramPromotion.md

 ### 4. Switching Your Account to a Business Profile
 * Click on settings.
-* CLick "Switch to a Business Profile."
+* Click "Switch to a Business Profile."

 ### 5. Creating the Promotion
 * Click on the post you want to promote and click "Promote."